ahmerarain/shop-floor-backend/README.md

 # CSV Ingest Backend

 A robust Node.js/TypeScript backend service for processing CSV files with data validation, storage, and export capabilities.
-Built with Express.js and SQL.js for efficient data management.
+Built with Express.js and better-sqlite3 for high-performance data management.

 ## 🚀 Features